 Regularly Re-Caulk Everything

 While caulk won't prevent leaks on its own (they generally emanate from the interior of the toilet or sink), you can prevent water from your shower or bathtub from getting under your toilet and fixtures and rotting your flooring.
-Don't forget the grout in your tile, either - regularly re-grouting your tile and doing a little grout rehab will prevent moisture from infiltrating your flooring and walls and rotting everything away.
+Don't forget the grout in your tile, either - regularly re-grouting your tile, using ceramic tile to control moisture, and doing a little grout rehab will prevent moisture from infiltrating your flooring and walls and rotting everything away.

 Maintain Your Toilet